 Military retired pay is protected against inflation by statute (10 USC 1401a).
 The Military Retirement Reform Act of 1986, in conjunction with recent changes in the FY2000 National Defense Authorization Act, provides for COLAs as indicated below.
 Congress has not modified the COLA formula since FY1996 (1995), although virtually every year since 1982 some COLA modifications-always with the aim of reducing costs, and hence the payments to retirees-have been at least discussed.
 Therefore, it is probably inadvisable to assume at any time that COLAs will be totally off the table in future Congresses.
-For further information on COLAs, see CRS Report 98-223, COLAs for Military Retirees: Summary of Congressional and Executive Branch Action, 1982-2000 (FY1983-FY2001).
+For further information on COLAs, see CRS Report 98-223, COLAs for Military Retirees: Summary of Congressional and Executive Branch Action, 1982-2001 (FY1983-FY2002).

-What Was the Last COLA, and What is the Next COLA Likely to Be?
+What Was the Last COLA?

 The most recent military retirement COLA was 2.6%, first applied to the retired pay disbursed on January 1, 2002.
 The most recent previous COLA was that of January 1, 2001, of 3.5%.
-For a discussion of proposed and actual COLA changes over the past 20 years, see CRS Report 98-223, COLAs for Military Retirees: Summary of Congressional and Executive Branch Action, 1982-2000 (FY1983-FY2001).
+For a discussion of proposed and actual COLA changes over the past 20 years, see CRS Report 98-223, COLAs for Military Retirees: Summary of Congressional and Executive Branch Action, 1982-2001 (FY1983-FY2002).